Pjotr123/purge-old-kernels-2/README.md

 Usage:<br>
 sudo sh purge-old-kernels-2.sh<br>
 <br>
-You can change the number of kept kernels with --keep N. For example: 'sudo sh purge-old-kernels-2.sh --keep 3'<br>
+You can change the number of kept kernels with --keep N.<br>
+For example: sudo sh purge-old-kernels-2.sh --keep 3<br>